-When credit unions introduce sales culture, many frontline employees offer a common lament, "I'm just not a salesperson."
+When credit unions introduce sales culture, many frontline employees offer a common lament: "I'm just not a salesperson."
 That's not a shocking statement, and some managers might even empathize.
 But if an employee said, "The members really get on my nerves," that would be a different story, wouldn't it?
-You might feel the need to respond, "Well, the members are your paycheck.
+You might feel the need to respond with, "Well, the members are your paycheck.
 The members are the most valuable people that you will ever deal with.
 The members are the reason we exist."
 You certainly would not let that statement stand.

 Likewise, let's say an employee confided, "You know, I'm just not a balancer.
 I'm not into that whole accuracy thing.
 That's just not who I am."
-There's another statement you just can't let stand.
+That would be another statement you couldn't let stand.
 Your response would most likely be, "Well, then you ought to start looking for another job!"

-That response is understandable, but consider this: As long as we view balancing as the one essential skill for a frontline employee, we will never achieve a true sales and service culture.
+Consider this: As long as we view balancing as the one essential skill for a frontline employee, we will never achieve a true sales-and-service culture.
 When we value process more than building the member relationships, we will never close that gap.

-If sales and service is our goal, then the No. 1 most valuable skill for a frontline employee should be a commitment to improve members' financial lives.
+If sales and service is our goal, then the most valuable skill for a frontline employee should be a commitment to improve members' financial lives.

 Consider this exchange between a teller and her branch manager.